Crazybarks/AutoSteamworks/README.md

 App Version: 20.0

 Functionality
-Reads game memory and finds the "expected" key pattern that the Steamworks needs and then Types that pattern.
+* Reads game memory and finds the "expected" key pattern that the Steamworks needs and then Types that pattern.
-Restarts automatically when the Steamworks game is over IF if you have enough fuel and skips animations if setup correctly (presses X - the default animation cancel keyboard button)
+* Restarts automatically when the Steamworks game is over IF if you have enough fuel and skips animations if setup correctly (presses X - the default animation cancel keyboard button)
-Stops automatically if you are out of fuel or you press the stop button.
+* Stops automatically if you are out of fuel or you press the stop button.
-Random Pattern clicking if the app is out of date - checks game version against internal version - This provides random results of course, but better than nothing until app is updated.
+* Random Pattern clicking if the app is out of date - checks game version against internal version - This provides random results of course, but better than nothing until app is updated.

-Introduced a menu to chose what type of run you want.
+Introduced a menu to choose what type of run you want.

 [*New*]

 Possibility to choose:
 	- Configurable value **ShouldConsumeAllFuel** added to AutoSteamApp.exe.config option was added to setup using ALL the fuel or Only the Natural Fuel
 	- Default value is **true**

 [*New*]

 Do a smart RANDOM run:
 	- New functionality to do a RANDOM run - this will give random results, as no memory reading is happening.
 	- The other functions of the application will still work (fuel checking, automatic stop and restart etc).